EU criticises Poland, Hungary in first democracy report

-BRUSSELS (Reuters) - The European Union’s executive criticised judiciary overhauls by the nationalist governments in Poland and Hungary as a “major source of controversy” and “serious concern” in its first report on Wednesday about failings in the rule of law in the bloc.
+BRUSSELS (Reuters) - The European Union’s executive criticised moves by Poland and Hungary to overhaul their judicial systems as a “major source of controversy” and “serious concern” in its first report on Wednesday about failings in the rule of law in the bloc.

+The criticism of Hungary and Poland comes as the bloc aims to make access to EU money, including a new 750 billion euro coronavirus recovery fund, conditional on respecting the rule of law.

 “Poland’s justice reforms since 2015 have been a major source of controversy,” the report said, adding that Hungary was also among member states where “the direction of change has given rise to serious concern about the impact of reforms on judicial independence.”